SagarM21/DilFoods/README.md

 - JWT Authentication(Login/SignUp/Logout)
 - Passwords are encrypted
+- Added admin panel to access all the orders and review its status.
 - Order history saved in db, visible in orders section of ui
 - Used react-bootstrap for frontend ui
 - Used redux for state management